vdolbilov/obsidian-daily-note-streak/README.md

 - Configurable folder to monitor
 - Updates automatically on file changes
 - Smart streak calculation (handles same-day/previous-day writing)
+- Optional one-day grace period to allow missing a single day
 - Desktop only - no status bar on mobile

 ## Configuration
+In Settings → Writing Streak:
-Set your target folder in Settings → Writing Streak.
+- **Folder path**: Set your target folder to monitor.
 Leave empty to monitor all files.
+- **One day grace**: Enable to allow streaks to continue when missing a single day.

 ## Troubleshooting
 - Ensure folder path is correct